LeahPines/AI-Learning-Platform/README.md

+# AI Learning Platform

+A full-stack web application for AI-powered lesson generation and user management.

+---
 ## 📝 Overview

 The **AI Learning Platform** is an intelligent, interactive web application that brings personalized education to everyone.
 Users can explore a wide range of topics by selecting a category, subcategory, and customizing additional options, then submitting a personalized prompt.
 The platform’s AI instantly generates tailored learning content based on these unique user inputs, ensuring every lesson is relevant and engaging.